JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Thinking about study groups as revelatory schools can enhance the spiritual and cosmic dignity of them, investing them with universe-capital.
 It deepens and widens the context of these gatherings.
 They are not social get-togethers, although friendly social ties should always be encouraged.
 This revelation entails some rather heavy lifting.
 The long view indicates that the destiny of civilization on Urantia and the future of the religion of Jesus hang in the balance between human imperfection and prospects for eventual light and life.

-With a nod to the Divine Counselor, we ought to study in the way the writing of _The Urantia Book_ is constructed and arranged, that is to say, use the same pedagogical principles—go from the complex to the simple, i.e., from the long view to the moving present, utilizing the perspective of origin, history, and destiny applied to contemporary affairs.
-[19: 1, 5-6)] (P. 215) With this idea in mind, it would be profitable to determine how the Morontia culture prioritizes the practice of study.
+With a nod to the Divine Counselor, we ought to study in the way the writing of _The Urantia Book_ is constructed and arranged, that is to say, use the same pedagogical principles—go from the complex to the simple, i.e., from the long view to the moving present, utilizing the perspective of origin, history, and destiny applied to contemporary affairs. [[UB 19:1.5-6](/en/The_Urantia_Book/19#p1_5)] With this idea in mind, it would be profitable to determine how the Morontia culture prioritizes the practice of study.
 What “_universe value_” is assigned to studying?

-First of all, we learn that when most pilgrims of time attain the Fifth Mansion World, “_Study is becoming voluntary, unselfish service natural, and worship spontaneous._” [47: 7, 5] (P. 537) Isn’t it interesting, of all the different behaviors or norms the Brilliant Evening Star could have focused on, study, service and worship were emphasized.
+First of all, we learn that when most pilgrims of time attain the Fifth Mansion World, “_Study is becoming voluntary, unselfish service natural, and worship spontaneous._” [[UB 47:7.5](/en/The_Urantia_Book/47#p7_5)] Isn’t it interesting, of all the different behaviors or norms the Brilliant Evening Star could have focused on, study, service and worship were emphasized.
 The first develops mind (mota); the second exercises the soul (to borrow a phrase); and the third communes with God (the supreme joy of personality existence).
 What grand priorities!
 But there is more.

 It remains my sense that characterizing human study groups as “_schools_” is hardly farfetched.

 An Archangel has given us a vivid description of the priorities of Morontia culture on Jerusem, our planetary system capital. “_The activities…are of three distinct varieties: work, progress and play.
-Stated otherwise, they are service, study, and relaxation._” [46: 5, 22] (P. 526) (Emphasis added) Interestingly, study is equated with progress and service equated with work.
+Stated otherwise, they are service, study, and relaxation._” [[UB 46:5.22](/en/The_Urantia_Book/46#p5_22)] (Emphasis added) Interestingly, study is equated with progress and service equated with work.
 These Morontia norms, sketched by the Archangel, must reflect the central aims of the schools of thinking, feeling and doing.
-This Archangel continues by noting that, “_Those things which you might have learned on earth, but which you failed to learn must be acquired under the tutelage of…faithful and patient teachers._” [48:5,7] (P. 551)
+This Archangel continues by noting that, “_Those things which you might have learned on earth, but which you failed to learn must be acquired under the tutelage of…faithful and patient teachers._” [[UB 48:5.7](/en/The_Urantia_Book/48#p5_7)]

 Indeed, schooling is a universal concept and practice.
-We learn from the Brilliant Evening Star that “_The entire universe is one vast school._” [37:6,2] (P. 352) The Archangel elaborates on this point: “_If the Gods designed merely to take you on one long and eternal joy excursion, they certainly would not so largely turn the whole universe into one vast and intricate practical training school, requisition a substantial part of the celestial creation as teachers and instructors, and then spend ages upon ages piloting you, one by one, through this gigantic universe school of experiential training._” [48:8,3] (P.
+We learn from the Brilliant Evening Star that “_The entire universe is one vast school._” [[UB 37:6.2](/en/The_Urantia_Book/37#p6_2)] The Archangel elaborates on this point: “_If the Gods designed merely to take you on one long and eternal joy excursion, they certainly would not so largely turn the whole universe into one vast and intricate practical training school, requisition a substantial part of the celestial creation as teachers and instructors, and then spend ages upon ages piloting you, one by one, through this gigantic universe school of experiential training._” [[UB 48:8.3](/en/The_Urantia_Book/48#p8_3)]

 Study, service, and worship are a multi-sided jewel.
 Again, one may observe the greater dignity of characterizing study groups as “_schools._” Study groups ought to be recognized for their universe-value, the contribution they can make to implement God’s command for ascending mortals eventually to become perfect even as he is perfect.